hwclass/bobs-quest/README.md

 npm run start-server
 ```

-* Open the browser and hit localhost
+* Open the browser and hit the following:

 ```javascript
 http://localhost:3000/